 1 large head Cauliflower

-1.5 cups Milk (2% dairy or unsweetened non-dairy milk)
+1.5 cups Milk (whole or 2% dairy, or use unsweetened non-dairy milk)

 1 cup Flour (all-purpose or 100% whole wheat)*